Help deliver lifesaving supplies and hope to children and families.

 What is UNICEF doing to help Syrian children?

-UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began eight years ago, bringing lifesaving help and hope to children and families.
+UNICEF has been on the ground in Syria and in refugee camps in neighbouring countries since the conflict began almost nine years ago, bringing lifesaving help and hope to children and families.

-In 2019, donations from caring donors have already enabled us to:
+In just the first 8 months of 2019, donations from caring donors enabled us to:

 Why does UNICEF need my help now?